Mount Gilead, North Carolina: Sites of interest

-The Haywood plantation house where Oscar Haywood lived is in Mount Gilead.
-He is buried in Sharon Cemetery in the town.

-Mount Gilead is the birthplace of noted civil rights attorney Julius L. Chambers (b.
-1936).
-A graduate of the University of North Carolina at Chapel Hill (J.D., 1962), Chambers served as editor-in-chief of the school's Law Review.
-He next earned a master of law degree from New York's Columbia University in 1964.

-He returned to North Carolina, where he opened a law practice that became the state's first integrated one.
-Chambers and his founding partners, James E. Ferguson, II and Adam Stein, worked with lawyers of the Legal Defense Fund of the NAACP, to successfully litigate civil rights cases.
-They helped shape the contours of civil rights law by winning landmark United States Supreme Court rulings in such cases as Swann v.
-Charlotte-Mecklenburg Board of Education, 402 U.S. 1 (1971), which supported busing of students to achieve integration of schools.
-Griggs v.
-Duke Power Co.
-401 U.S. 424, 91 S.Ct.
-849, 28 L.Ed.2d 158 (1971) and Albemarle Paper Co. v.
-Moody, 422 U.S. 405 (1975) were two of the Supreme Court's most significant Title VII employment discrimination decisions.
+Downtown Mount Gilead is also a host for a moon tree at the Mount Gilead Community Garden.
+The Moon Tree was planted on June 3, 2024, by Mary Poplin and her daughter as part of a special community ceremony.
+This historic tree, a loblolly pine, is one of a select few grown from seeds that orbited the moon aboard NASA's Artemis I mission in 2022.

 Arts

-The Piedmont Center of the Arts and The Ford Place Restaurant, Pub & Special Events Center were developed with funding from the North Carolina Rural Center.
+The Piedmont Center of the Arts and Ford Place Restaurant, Pub & Special Events Center were developed with funding from the North Carolina Rural Center.
 The arts facility houses a wood-turner who gives lessons, the office of the Mount Gilead Arts Guild, a retail co-op store, and a clock repair shop.
 The restaurant is based in an adapted Ford dealership.
 Customers see much of the town's history preserved on the walls and under glass on the tables.

-Mount Gilead has a number of accomplished visual and performing artists who routinely show their work at the arts complex.
+Mount Gilead has a number of visual and performing artists who routinely show their work at the arts complex.

-The Mount Gilead Community Concerts Association (MGCCA) is a non-profit organization dedicated to presenting a program of diverse performing arts to the local area.
+The Mount Gilead Community Concerts Association (MGCCA) is a non-profit organization presenting a program of diverse performing arts to the local area.
 Incorporated in 2001, the organization presents an annual Concert Series featuring visiting musicians.
 When possible, these artists present a program for local school students.
 MGCCA is governed by a volunteer board of directors and supported through the contributions of local individuals and companies.

 The Mount Gilead Community Choir has produced annual concerts since its founding in 1995.
 This group of volunteer singers traditionally presents a Christmas concert on the first Sunday in December.
 The choir is supported in part by the Mount Gilead Community Concerts Association (MGCCA), and more information can be found of the organization's website.

 Community Radio WMTG-LP (88.1 FM) is a non-commercial, low-power station that serves the town by airing announcements of local interest.
 The station programs a mix of oldies and adult contemporary music and broadcasts 24 hours a day.
 WMTG is a service of the Mount Gilead Community Concerts Association (MGCCA).